isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-flea-spray-for-home.markdown

 With just a single can (20oz) of
 [flea tick professional pest control](https://pestpolicy.com/diatomaceous-earth-for-fleas/) , you get rid of any flea infestation in your home and prevent any further infestation from occurring.
 - It covers an area of almost 2625 square feet.
-The active ingredients that make this possible are Permethrin,Â  Pyriproxyfen, an IGR, and Pyrethrins.
+The active ingredients that make this possible are Permethrin,  Pyriproxyfen, an IGR, and Pyrethrins.
 - They work by inhibiting the reproduction cycle of[fleas and killing](https://pestpolicy.com/does-salt-kill-fleas/)adult fleas instantly.
 This combination is highly effective in getting
 [rid of fleas](https://pestpolicy.com/how-to-get-rid-of-fleas-on-clothes-and-bedding/)